Jenny Dell

 Jennifer Sheryl Dell–Middlebrooks (born July 26, 1986) is the lead college football reporter for CBS Sports.
 Dell previously worked as CBS’ #2 NFL sideline reporter in 2014.
 She also has worked for New England Sports Network (NESN) covering the Boston Red Sox.
 Since 2016, she has also been the co-host of the food show Campus Eats alongside Troy Johnson on the Big Ten Network.

 Personal life

-After growing up in Connecticut, Dell attended college at University of Massachusetts Amherst and earned her degree in Hospitality and Tourism Management.
+Dell grew up in Connecticut.
+She attended Pomperaug High School in Southbury.
+In 2008, she graduated from college at the University of Massachusetts Amherst with a Bachelor of Science degree in Sport Management and Hospitality and Tourism Management.

 Late in 2012, Dell began dating Will Middlebrooks, at the time the third baseman for the Red Sox.
-They became engaged in July 2014, and were married in February 2016.
-Dell and Middlebrooks had their first child, a daughter named Madison Dell Middlebrooks, in October 2018.
-A second daughter, Makenzie Grey, arrived in December 2019.
-Dell struggled to get pregnant and used fertility treatments.
+They became engaged in July 2014.
+They were married in February 2016.

+In October 2018, Dell and Middlebrooks had their first child, a daughter.
+A second daughter arrived a year later, in December 2019.
+Dell had struggled to get pregnant and used fertility treatments.